demisto/content/Packs/gophish/Integrations/gophish/README.md

 Gophish is a powerful, open-source phishing framework that makes it easy to test your organization's exposure to phishing.

 For Free
-This integration was integrated and tested with version xx of gophish
+This integration was integrated and tested with version 0.11.0 of gophish
 ## Configure gophish on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.